Katherine Stewart

 F, #105313, d.
 1387

-Eupheme de Ross, Countess of Moray was the daughter of Hugh de Ross, 4th Earl of Ross and Margaret Graham.1,2 She married Robert II Stewart, King of Scotland, son of Walter Stewart, 6th High Steward of Scotland and Margorie Bruce, Princess of Scotland, on 2 May 1355, by Papal dispensation.3 She married John Randolph, 3rd Earl of Moray, son of Thomas Randolph, 1st Earl of Moray and Isabel Stewart.1 She died in 1387.1,4
+Eupheme de Ross was the daughter of Aodh de Ross, 4th Earl of Ross and Margaret Graham.1,2 She married, firstly, John Randolph, 3rd Earl of Moray, son of Thomas Randolph, 1st Earl of Moray and Isabella Stewart.3 She married, secondly, Robert II Stewart, King of Scotland, son of Walter Stewart, 6th High Steward of Scotland and Margorie Bruce, Princess of Scotland, on 2 May 1355, by Papal dispensation.4 She died in 1387.1,5

-Eupheme de Ross, Countess of Moray was also known as Euphemia Leslie.
-She gained the title of Countess of Moray.
-As a result of her marriage, Eupheme de Ross, Countess of Moray was styled as Countess of Atholl on 2 May 1355.
+After her marriage, Eupheme de Ross was styled as Countess of Moray.3 From before 1355, her married name became Randolph.1 After her marriage, Eupheme de Ross was styled as Countess of Atholl on 2 May 1355.
 From 2 May 1355, her married name became Stewart.
-As a result of her marriage, Eupheme de Ross, Countess of Moray was styled as Queen Consort Euphemia of Scotland in 1372.1
+After her marriage, Eupheme de Ross was styled as Queen Consort Euphemia of Scotland in 1372.1

-Children of Eupheme de Ross, Countess of Moray and Robert II Stewart, King of Scotland
+Children of Eupheme de Ross and Robert II Stewart, King of Scotland

 Citations